Yemee/Days-On-Market/README.md

 ___

-## DTP Quick, Slow & Classification Models
+## DTP Quick, Slow and Classification Models

 The distribution of the DTP target is skewed right with a mode of 4.
 If we look at the data roughly symmetric about the mode [0,9] it looks like this may have different behavior that the DTP values greater than 9.